 The Power of the Review

 It pretty much goes without saying that online reviews are essential to businesses.
 What you may not know is that online reviews carry so much weight in your industry.
 In the Local Consumer Review Survey, Doctors and Dentists were listed second when it came to how much “Reputation” matters in online reviews.
 Of course, just having reviews won't make your business better, it's what you do with them that counts.

 To improve your business through reviews, start at the beginning.
 Ensure that you are actually getting reviews!

 - Your first step is to take control of your social presence on review sites.
-Check out your listings on Yelp!, Google+, City Search, Merchant Circle, and any other review site that comes to mind.
+Check out your listings on Yelp!, Google My Business, City Search, Merchant Circle, and any other review site that comes to mind.

 - Once you've taken control of your listings, ask for reviews!
 This is honestly the best way to get organic and positive reviews.
 If you have a happy client, customer, or patient, use the opportunity in front of you!

 - If you have negative comments, respond to all of them.
 Be honest and tactful.

 If you don’t already know how, we have an excellent guide for getting online reviews.

 Be the Best

 Online reviews are useful to you not only for search engine rankings, referrals, and trust, but they are (or should be) the springboard for improvement.
 Your close friends and family will not be honest with you the way anonymous reviewers will be.
 They are the best source for constructive criticism you can find.